Designing with Floor Beam Span Tables

 This table is simply a sample and may not be valid for your region.

-This floor beam span table excerpt shows two possible sizes of built-up floor beams (2 X 10 and 2 X 12).
+This span table excerpt shows two possible sizes of built-up floor beams (2 X 10 and 2 X 12).
 The full table shows more lumber sizes.
 It also shows the maximum that the beam can span for various numbers of such pieces of lumber built together (this is indicated by 3-ply, 4-ply and 5-ply).
 A 3-ply with 2 X 10s would mean that three 2 X 10s are joined together side by side with their wide sections running parallel to one another.

 The supported length shown along the left-most side of the table, is the total length of the floor joists to be supported on either side of the floor beam divided by two.
 In the case of our example house, the house is 24 feet wide so the house will require a total width of 24 feet of joists.
 Dividing by two gives us 12 feet of supported length.
 So we'll read along the table row for 12 feet of supported length.